 Taught by Kazuki, the president of Sushi Bar Yachiyo, you’ll join the sushi-making alumni of over 5,000 visitors who have been lucky enough to learn the art of sushi with this expert.

-English-speaking assistant: For an experience when the conversation keeps flowing, you may want to go for the option that includes an English-speaking assistant!
+English-speaking assistant: For an experience where the conversation keeps flowing, you may want to go for the option that includes an English-speaking assistant!

 7. Tsukiji Market tour and sushi-making class

-Follow in the footsteps of byFood host Shizuka Anderson and join this Tsukiji Market tour with the discerning eye of expert chef, waiting to help you find the freshest ingredients and best deals.
+Follow in the footsteps of byFood host Shizuka Anderson and join this Tsukiji Market tour, where you’ll be joined by an expert chef with a discerning eye, eager to help you find the freshest ingredients and best deals.

 After the rush of the market, head back to Ginza Saisho — an acclaimed sushi restaurant in Tokyo — and prepare sashimi with grated wasabi root.